bdzwillo/ssh2proxy/README.md

 sshproxy protocol handling
 --------------------------
-1) In the first step the ssh protocol negotiation and the ssh key-exchange (like Diffie-Hellman) take only place between sshclient and sshproxy.
+1) In the first step the ssh protocol negotiation and the ssh key-exchange take place only between sshclient and sshproxy.

-   The hostkey of the sshproxy is used for the key-exchange, to generate the session-id (priv) and is also transmitted in the proposal (pub).
+   The hostkey configured for the sshproxy is used for the key-exchange, to generate the session-id (priv) and is also transmitted in the proposal (pub).

 2) After the key-exchange the sshproxy waits for a USERAUTH-requests with the 'username' for 'password' or 'pubkey' authentication.